-One of the most nerve-wracking parts of fighting a DUI is the trial process – especially if you’ve never seen the inside of a courtroom.
+One of the most nerve-wracking parts of fighting a DUI is the process – especially if you’ve never seen the inside of a courtroom.
+The DUI trial procedure and process in PA can be a maze.
 This article aims to demystify the process with a step-by-step explanation of the typical DUI trial in Pennsylvania.

 Step 1.
 The Preliminary Hearing

 At the Preliminary Hearing, the police officer who handled your arrest will present your case to a District Judge.
 The court will then decide if there is enough evidence to move forward and try you for DUI.
 The burden of proof (the amount of evidence the state needs to show) at the Preliminary Hearing is lower than that of a trial.
 However, there is still a possibility that the charges against you can be lowered or even dismissed at this point.
 That’s why it’s important to have an aggressive DUI lawyer at your side at your Preliminary Hearing.

 If you’ve been accused of DUI, waiting to get a date for your preliminary hearing in the mail is not the best thing to do.
 Don’t delay.
 Contact The McShane Firm today for your free initial consultation and your trial may be over before it even begins.

 Step 2.
 Formal Arraignment

 Thirty to sixty days after the Preliminary Hearing, you will appear before the court to hear charges against you and be advised of your rights.
 Usually your attorney can arrange to waive (skip) this hearing or go in your place.